Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 While solving $\overline{\mathcal{G}}$ via \eqref{eq:fixpoint-cofaircoBuechi} is computationally efficient, it does not calculate $\rho^*$ (needed to initialize Alg.~\ref{alg:main_fixed} in line 1).
 While it is folklore knowledge that nested $\mu$-calculus formulas yield a mapping $\rho^{\psi}: V \to \mathbb{N} \cup \{\top\}$ acting like a PM, there is no guarantee that $\rho^{\psi} = \rho^*$, as PMs are not unique.
-We show (in supp. material) that indeed, $\rho^{\psi} = \rho^*$ holds.
+We show (in the appendix) that indeed, $\rho^{\psi} = \rho^*$ holds.
 This is not a coincidence since we have crafted the gadgets used to obtain the cofair coBüchi PM (\cref{thm:cofaircoBuechiPM}) to obtain this equivalence.
-This equivalence allows us to combine efficient `batch' synthesis via a symbolic fixpoint algorithm with incremental game solving (cf. Fig.~\ref{fig:overview} (C), \circled{3}) and ensures the end-to-end efficiency of our method.
+This equivalence allows us to combine efficient batch synthesis via a symbolic fixpoint algorithm with incremental game solving (cf. Fig.~\ref{fig:overview} (C), \circled{3}) and ensures the end-to-end efficiency of our method.

-\paragraph{Controller Synthesis} As the winning region of the abstract game expands with learning, a policy that is once winning (from a state $s$) remains winning.
-However, suppose we want to synthesize controllers for some set $I\subseteq \Wenv(\mathcal{G})$ of abstract states once they become winning.

-The l.f.p. $\rho^*$ has another nice property: It yields a \Psys winning strategy that sends each $v\in \Vsys$ (when $\Vsys\cap V^f=\emptyset$) to its minimal $\rho^*$–successor, which is easily interpreted as a control policy $\pi$.
-However, solving the dual abstract game via PMs, as we do, produces an environment policy, not controller.
+\paragraph{Controller Synthesis} As the winning region of the abstract game expands with more data becoming available, a policy that is once winning (from a state $s$) remains winning.
+Suppose we want to synthesize controllers for some set $I\subseteq \Wenv(\mathcal{G})$ of abstract states once they become winning.
+The l.f.p. $\rho^*$ has another nice property: It yields a \Psys winning strategy that sends each $v\in \Vsys$ (when $\Vsys\cap V^f=\emptyset$) to its minimal $\rho^*$--successor, which is easily interpreted as a control policy $\pi$.
+However, solving the dual abstract game via PMs, as we do, produces an environment policy, not a controller.
 To obtain the latter, \texttt{synth-controller} computes the $\mu$-calculus fixpoint for the negated formula $\overline\psi$ of~\cref{eq:fixpoint-cofaircoBuechi}, warm-started with $\Wsys(\mathcal{G})$, and skips straight to the final iteration.
 This last iteration is sufficient to obtain $\rho^{\overline{\psi}}$ which induces the minimal-successor controller policy in a single, efficient step (as $\Vsys\cap V^f=\emptyset$ in $\mathcal{G}$).